Lakeland Magic wins first NBA G League title in dominant fashion | ExBulletin

-LAKE BUENA VISTA, Fla .– Throughout the season, the Lakeland Magic have played as one of the best teams in the NBA G League and now the group can call themselves champions.
+LAKE BUENA VISTA, Fla.
+Throughout the season, the Lakeland Magic have played as one of the best teams in the NBA G League and now the group can qualify as champions.

 Devin Cannady produced 22 points and six rebounds, Jon Teske had 12 points and three assists and Tahjere McCall scored 11 points to lead the Magic to a 97-78 victory over the Delaware Blue Coats in the NBA G Finals.
 League 2021.